-- a.
-Test Room study This study was done on two group of female workers to determine effect of changes in working conditions an employee's efficiency and they found that despite of deterioration in working conditions there was increase in the output due to favourable change in workers attitude caused by changes in pattern of supervision, social conditions of workers and so on.
-By making they feel important and by providing their participations workers attitude was changed. - b.
-Relay Assembly room study six female employee assembling telephone relay were brought into test room separate from the plant.
+a.
+Test Room study/Illumination- This study was done on two group of female workers to determine effect of changes in working conditions an employee's efficiency and they found that despite of deterioration in working conditions there was increase in the output due to favourable change in workers attitude caused by changes in pattern of supervision, social conditions of workers and so on.
+By making they feel important and by providing their participations workers attitude was changed.

+b.
+Relay Assembly room study- six female employee assembling telephone relay were brought into test room separate from the plant.
 That group was very informal & friendly with each other.
 The main object was to study the effect of rest & recreation on output on observer was there to record the observation.
-They found that rest period, walking houses, incentives payments and temperature didn't had a very significant co-relation with productivity.
-It was the feelings of importance due to participation, tension-free inter relations, informal atmosphere and group cohesion were the causes of increased productivity and importance of human relationship in industry was recognized. - c.
-Bank wiring observation room study It was conducted between 1931 and 1932.
+They found that rest period, walking houses, incentives payments and temperature didn't have a very significant co-relation with productivity.
+It was the feelings of importance due to participation, tension-free inter relations, informal atmosphere and group cohesion were the causes of increased productivity and importance of human relationship in industry was recognized.

+2. Relay Assembly Test Room Experiments;-

+NO OF WORKERS:- 2 Girls

+Relay assembly test room experiments were designed to determine the effect of changes in various iob conditions on group productivity productivity increased not because of positive changes in physical factors but because of the change in girls' attitudes towards work and their work group.

+1.Frequent rest intervals has been given-(girls complained)

+The relationship between supervisor and workers became close and friendly.

+c.
+Bank wiring observation room study- It was conducted between 1931 and 1932.
 Study was done on 14 male workers employed in bank wiring room to judge the influence of informal group on human behaviour as influence of social environment on individual attitudes.
-A incentives wage plan was used as the hypothesis that workers would produce more individuality and help others to take benefit of bonus but it was found that group laid down and norm of day's work' of producing 6600 unit per person per day and group pressure was applied to ensure that members of the group did not produce more than group standards. - d.
-Mass interviewing programme Under this programme about 20000 interviews were conducted to find opinions or attitude of employees towards the job, the company working conditions etc. it was found that experiences, perceptions, interactions and interpersonal relations were found to be the basic factor responsible for behaviour at work place.
+A incentives wage plan was used as the hypothesis that workers would produce more individuality and help others to take benefit of bonus but it was found that group laid down and norm of day's work' of producing 6600 unit per person per day and group pressure was applied to ensure that members of the group did not produce more than group standards.

+4. Bank Wiring Observation Room Experiment: (1931-32)

+Workers involved in experiment:-14 male workers

+Work given:-

+The men were engaged in the assembly of terminal banks for the use in telephone exchanges.

+More productive Group gets Bonus

+Conclusion:-

+As a social being, they are members of a group and the management should try to understand group attitudes and group psychology d.
+Mass interviewing programme- Under this programme about 20000 interviews were conducted to find opinions or attitude of employees towards the job, the company working conditions etc. it was found that experiences, perceptions, interactions and interpersonal relations were found to be the basic factor responsible for behaviour at work place.

+3. Mass Interviewing Programme (1928 and 1930 )

+Reason for Conducting:- To Study The human behavior in the company.

+No of interviews conducted:-with About 20,000 employees

+Theme:-

+determine employees attitudes towards company, supervision, insurance plans, promotion and wages